 In this example, we are using a sales pipeline to visually track the progress of all the deals our sales team is currently working on.

 We are interested to see how much sales each agent made in the month of April.
 To do so, we will use the stacked chart.
 The X-axis represents each agent while the Y-axis represents the amount closed in USD.

 Our third parameter is used to better understand which type of plan is sold the most per specific agent.
 For example, we can see that Shelly is the only agent performing really well in selling Enterprise plans whereas Lisa is great in selling both Pro and Basic plans.

-Let's enhance our chart even more by using a Benchmark and cumulative data.
-The cumulative data option allows you to show how the data you are reporting on progresses over time.
+Let's enhance our chart even more by using a benchmark and cumulative data.
+The cumulative data option allows you to show how the data you are reporting on progress over time.
 Each month will include all previous months plus the addition of the current month.